Dorian3280/Monopoly/README.txt

 TODO: Write usage instructions

 - Get the first commit and keep going with this code to get the board responsive and resizable (basically good css code)
-- Find a way to get parent's props with styled-components
-- Make Actions and currentPlayer name animate with styled-component

 ## Contributing